 The objective was to ascertain the effect of a measure (construction of roundabouts) on a particular type of accidents (accidents involving bicyclists).
-The study was designed as a before and after study with a comparison group, controlling for general trends in traffic safety and possible effects of regression-to-the-mean (9) (10) (11).
+The study was designed as a before and after study with a comparison group, controlling for general trends in traffic safety and possible effects of regression-to-the-mean [11] [12] [13].

 The first stage was to calculate the effectiveness for each location in the treatment group separately.
 Consequently the results were combined in a meta-analysis.
+This allowed to combine the results for roundabouts that were constructed in different years.